‘If you build it, they will come’ or (for the real film buffs amongst you) – ‘if you build it, he will come’.

 - Forward sales.

-Forward sales are probably less common than they were in the past, and equity is great but is only viable if your shareholders have deep pockets, so for the purposes of this note we are going to focus on the differences between debt and forward funding.
+Forward sales are probably less common than they were in the past, and equity is great but is only viable if your shareholders have deep pockets, so for this note, we are going to focus on the differences between debt and forward funding.

 Debt comes in many shapes and sizes – junior debt, senior debt, mezzanine debt, bridging finance and so on, but what we are really dealing with in all cases is a bank or other financier lending money which is then secured by a charge against the property.